 - Combine honey, coconut oil, coconut sugar, vanilla extract and the salt in a small saucepan over medium heat.
 Cook, stirring occasionally until honey melts and the coconut sugar completely dissolves.

-- Pour mixture into bowl with toasted oats and almonds.
+- Pour mixture into bowl with toasted oats, almonds and cereal.
 Mix well.
 Let cool about 5 minutes then add 1/4 cup of the mini chocolate chips.
 Stir to combine.

 - Transfer oat mixture to lined pan then use a rubber spatula or parchment paper to firmly press the mixture into the pan.